 On the tip of the country, you have Sagres, a town considered quieter in terms of expats, but haunted by the beautiful power of nature.
 The westerly point still retains its Portuguese essence, with delicious eateries and a laid-back ambiance that doesn’t seem to have changed much over the years.

 In comparison to the central and western Algarve, properties in the east tend to be cheaper.
 This is partially due to the real estate market being relatively underdeveloped.

-The Eastern Algarve is perhaps the most authentic and its natural beauty is well known across Portugal.
-Take the Ria Formosa Natural Park, a coastal lagoon located in between Faro and Tavira.
+The Eastern Algarve is perhaps the most authentic and its natural beauty is well-known across Portugal.
+Take the Ria Formosa Natural Park, a coastal lagoon located between Faro and Tavira.
 This is one of the standout locations in the country, and well worth a visit.

 The beautiful calm of Tavira provides you with the perfect town and beach mix, with beautiful beaches just a short trip away.
 And the city itself is a gem, with blue and white houses, the Gilão river running through, and hip new restaurants cropping up next to traditional seafood eateries.
 The seven-arched bridge, constructed by the Romans, and the Moorish flair across the city will keep history lovers happy.

 For those looking for a more undiscovered corner of Southern Portugal, Castro Marim could be an excellent option.
 This is a historic recluse close to nature with whitewashed houses with distinct blue linings.
 Alcoutim, is the least densely populated part of the Algarve.
 Without the many expats that constantly head to the Algarve, here could be a peaceful retreat for you.
 An added bonus of these two areas is that real estate here is much more affordable than elsewhere.

 Practical information on Algarve real estate in Portugal

 The climate of the Algarve